PlasmaControl/data-fetching/README.md

-To run on iris:
+To run on iris and saga (General Atomics clusters):

 `module load toksearch`

-and pip install h5py==3.6.0 the first time you run.
+and, the first time you run, after you module load toksearch also pip install `h5py==3.6.0`.
+Shouldn't be necessary, but if you have further difficulties consider things like `module load defaults`, `module load gcc7`, `module load hdf5/gnu`

 For the basic case: